melosomelo/algorithms/sorting/quicksort/README.md

 ## The `partition` method

 Good enough, but how does partition actually work?
-There are many different ways to implement a partitioning method, but the one I particularly think it's the simplest goes something like this:
+There are many different ways to implement a partitioning method, but the one I particularly consider the simplest goes like this:

 1. Choose the last element of the interval as the pivot.
 That is, the element at index `hi`.